 (a) Without Town approval: a tree or trees whose location and conditions combine to make it a threat to human life or property.

-With the approval of the Zoning Officer and the possession of a valid building permit: those trees that are in the footprint of a construction site, septic system, parking areas, and the driveway access.
+(b) With the approval of the Zoning Officer and the possession of a valid building permit: those trees that are in the footprint of a construction site, septic system, parking areas, and the driveway access.

-Clear-cutting of forest stands for any use other than necessary minimal clearing for the requirements of a building project is prohibited.
+(c) Clear-cutting of forest stands for any use other than necessary minimal clearing for the requirements of a building project is prohibited.

-In unique natural areas or slope overlay areas, a woodland management plan shall be filed with and approved by the Zoning Officer and/or the Town's consulting forester for multiple trees removed for the landowner's firewood or lumber use, and for forest management and forest improvement.
+(d) In unique natural areas or slope overlay areas, a woodland management plan shall be filed with and approved by the Zoning Officer and/or the Town's consulting forester for multiple trees removed for the landowner's firewood or lumber use, and for forest management and forest improvement.
 A woodland management plan shall be prepared by a professional forester with Society of American Foresters certification or by a cooperating consulting forester with the New York State Department of Environmental Conservation.

 (4) Recommendations.

-In areas outside of unique natural areas and slope overlay areas, a woodland management plan is recommended when removing multiple trees for the landowner's firewood or lumber use and for forest management and forest improvement.
+(a) In areas outside of unique natural areas and slope overlay areas, a woodland management plan is recommended when removing multiple trees for the landowner's firewood or lumber use and for forest management and forest improvement.

-Existing noninvasive vegetation should be maintained to the extent practicable to minimize runoff.
+(b) Existing noninvasive vegetation should be maintained to the extent practicable to minimize runoff.

-Buffer areas proximal to water bodies are to be promoted using noninvasive plants to protect water resources.
+(c) Buffer areas proximal to water bodies are to be promoted using noninvasive plants to protect water resources.

-Removal of trees for the purpose of expanding a view is discouraged.
+(d) Removal of trees for the purpose of expanding a view is discouraged.

-Removal of trees for the purpose of expanding sunlight exposure is discouraged.
+(e) Removal of trees for the purpose of expanding sunlight exposure is discouraged.

-Native plants should be encouraged, especially shrubs and trees that produce edible fruit and nuts for wildlife.
+(f) Native plants should be encouraged, especially shrubs and trees that produce edible fruit and nuts for wildlife.

-Removal of invasive plants (garlic mustard, swallowwort, barberry, honeysuckle, buckthorn, multiflora rose, Russian olive and Norway maple, etc.) is encouraged so long as this effort does not contribute to significant soil disturbance or erosion.
+(g) Removal of invasive plants (garlic mustard, swallowwort, barberry, honeysuckle, buckthorn, multiflora rose, Russian olive and Norway maple, etc.) is encouraged so long as this effort does not contribute to significant soil disturbance or erosion.

-Wildlife habitats, biological corridors, contiguous forests, and open space linkages should be encouraged and preserved.
+(h) Wildlife habitats, biological corridors, contiguous forests, and open space linkages should be encouraged and preserved.

-Dead trees that do not pose a threat to life, property or a healthy forest should be left to provide wildlife habitat for both birds and animals.
+(i) Dead trees that do not pose a threat to life, property or a healthy forest should be left to provide wildlife habitat for both birds and animals.

-New development should not compromise scenic views, in particular viewing points from adjacent roads and trails.
+(j) New development should not compromise scenic views, in particular viewing points from adjacent roads and trails.

-(k) Regrading should blend in with the natural contours and undulations of the
+(k) Regrading should blend in with the natural contours and undulations of the land.

-(I) Buildings proposed to be located within significant viewing areas should be screened and landscaped to minimize their intrusion on the character of the area.
+(l) Buildings proposed to be located within significant viewing areas should be screened and landscaped to minimize their intrusion on the character of the area.

-Building design should harmonize with the natural setting.
+(m) Building design should harmonize with the natural setting.

-Building materials should harmonize with their natural setting and be compatible with neighboring land uses.
+(n) Building materials should harmonize with their natural setting and be compatible with neighboring land uses.